A Maze of Time

 “Yes,” I agree, “but the presence of the sisters will change that.”

-“And I don’t trust the Tshuan army.”
+“Besides, I don’t trust the Tshuan army.”

-“They use strange ancient weapons.”
+“They use strange ancient technology.”

 “What if they have weapons that twist or enslave the mind?”